 When our firm works with high net-worth couples on complex Estate Plans, we may ask them to create a postnuptial agreement as part of the process.

-This request often comes as a surprise.
-After all, our clients may be happily married, with no fear of divorce on the horizon.
+However, this request often comes as a surprise.
+After all, our clients may be happily married with no fear of divorce on the horizon.
 Can’t issues of inheritance be determined in a typical Living Trust or Will?
 Do questions about who owns what really need to be legally sorted out in a healthy marriage?

 In this article, I want to explain why a postnup might be vital to gift, tax, inheritance, and business planning—along with explaining how we work with experienced family law attorneys to create postnups for clients with complicated holdings and goals.

-As always, everyone’s circumstances are different—so the meanings and purposes of your postnup will be highly specific to your needs.
+As always, everyone’s circumstances are different, so the meanings and purposes of your post will be highly specific to your needs.

-Let me add up front that anything of this importance and sensitivity will require a highly qualified and sensitive family law attorney with specialized expertise.
-Prenups and postnups are not DIY documents, and few if any “general purpose attorneys” can handle them correctly.
+Let me add that anything of this importance and sensitivity will require a highly qualified and sensitive family law attorney with specialized expertise.
+Prenups and postnups are not DIY documents, and few, if any, “general purpose attorneys” can handle them correctly.
 Contact us to learn more.

 Does gifting require a postnuptial agreement to control estate taxes?